Geraldine Mary Robertsky Clarke

 Mater.
 Madre.
 Mère.
 Mum.
 Mom.
 Mommy.
 Mama.
 Ma.
 Mother.

 Greater than an ordinary sailing vessel, larger than a merchant ship — Mother — she exists for others.
 Her hull is commissioned with strength to brave the high seas of life, carrying goods from afar.
-She maintains the spirit of the ages, takes her cue from above, has eyes in the back of her head, can tell a storm is coming by the way the wind is blowing.
+She maintains the spirit of the ages, takes her cues from above, has eyes in the back of her head, and can tell a storm is coming by the way the wind blows.

 Her arms are of borgana softness, providing for the heads of all her children.
-She remembers everything, including what she was wearing 20 years ago on a certain day, keeps all her yesterdays as memento.
-Patina is her middle name and by which time itself is framed.
-Not only does she know best, but better.
+She remembers everything, including what she was wearing 20 years ago on a certain day.
+All her yesterdays are kept as memento and patina is her middle name, and by which time itself is framed.
 She perceives beauty even in blackness and trusts God for light when there is darkness.
 Her kitchen is never closed even if tomorrow is another day.